If you do not have a local Law Centre where you live, you might still get help with your problem.

 ACAS - the Advisory, Conciliation and Arbitration Service

 The ACAS website provides detailed information and guidance on various workplace and employment issues.
-They also operate a confidential and impartial helpline.
+They also operate a confidential and impartial helpline on 0300 123 1100.

 University of Law Advice Line